 Council is responsible for trees in streets and on nature strips, as well as in more than 170 parks and reserves in Moreland.

-Trees are a community asset and an important part of our environment.
+Trees are an important community asset.
 They make our streets more attractive, provide shade, and are a home for birds and wildlife.
 As our city gets hotter with the urban heat island effect, trees play a vital role in cooling down the city by providing shade to properties and streets.

 Urgent works and impact of storms

 To report an urgent issue with a tree, such as a fallen or hanging branch which is dangerous, phone Council on 9240 1111 (24 hours).

 Following storms and bad weather, Council receives many requests about branches and tree damage.
-Requests are responded to by Council in the following order of priority:
+Requests are responded to by Council in the following order:

 - A branch has fallen over a road or obstructing access to a property.